ongtiongheng/openwrt-or-lede-mwan3-passive-active/README.md

 Install mwan3 to balance the WAN (both) interfaces. https://wiki.openwrt.org/doc/howto/mwan3

-Configure "active and passive" interfaces
+Setting up "active and passive" interfaces
-Goto cron https://wiki.openwrt.org/doc/howto/cron, setup it up.
+1st goto cron https://wiki.openwrt.org/doc/howto/cron, setup it up.
+Then you do these bunches of one liners

 - # Have configured the WAN interfaces as WAN = eth0.2 and WAN2 = eth0.3.
 - # Odd timing, detect interface up, add default route